amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

   .catch(console.error);
 ```

-As you can see in the example above.
-The promise object exposes the methods `.then` and `.catch`.
+As you can see, in the example above, the promise object exposes the methods `.then` and `.catch`.
 We are going to explore these methods later.

 ## How do I convert an existing callback API to promises?